BenKennish/TaskTamer/README.md

 ## Installation

-Extract the files into a new folder somewhere.
-This could be anywhere, e.g. a folder on your desktop, but I recommend creating it somewhere like:
+Download the release .zip file.
+Extract this into a new folder somewhere.
+This could be anywhere, e.g. a folder on your desktop, but I recommend:

 `%localappdata%\AutoSuspender`

 Double click `AutoSuspender.bat` to run the script